 On Windows, the easiest way to do this is to include

 SDL2.dll in the same folder as your game's executable.
-This file can be obtained via the 'Runtime Binaries' section of SDL's website.
+You will probably have a copy of this file already if you followed the installation guide, but if not, you can obtain it via the 'Runtime Binaries' section of SDL's website.

 Tetra is provided under the terms of the MIT License.
 One of the terms of this license is that you must include the license text alongside 'all copies or substantial portions' of the library.
 Similar terms apply to many of Tetra's dependencies, including the Rust standard library, so it is important to make sure you've fulfilled these requirements when distributing your game to the public.

 In practice, this usually means adding a screen to your game that displays open source licenses, or providing text files alongside the executable.

 Note, however, that it does not currently provide license info for the Rust standard library - you will need to obtain this yourself.